 On the face of it, the story is simple- you have a project, the project has tasks and the tasks have to run in a certain flow for successful project completion.
 However, each project could have its own set of requirements and nuances that make it different from others.

-Such considerations are extremely important while choosing a project management service that would suit the project.
+Such considerations are extremely important when choosing a project management service that would suit the project.
 For one workflow management tool may help a certain kind of project more than another.
 Here, we take a look at Basecamp and Jira, so you can see which of these project management services will work best for you.

 One of the most striking differences that Basecamp has from Jira- or any other product management services, for that matter- is the manner in which information is presented.
-For in this tool, the information is collected in clusters called camps.
+For this tool, the information is collected in clusters called camps.

 Camps and different tools

-Each of these camps come with a set of six tools.
+Each of these camps comes with a set of six tools.
 Some of these tools are similar to the ones you get in other platforms that help in workflow management.
 These are useful, even necessary tools.
 But the ones which truly make Basecamp stand out from the rest are two in number.

 One of these is known as Campfire.
-The name of the tool itself tells you what it does- helps you communicate with other team members in real time, similar to how a group of people sitting around a campfire can.
-A major advantage of this tool is that it cuts down the need to use a distinct communication platform whenever you need to connect with someone who is working along with you to on a project.
+The name of the tool itself tells you what it does- helps you communicate with other team members in real-time, similar to how a group of people sitting around a campfire can.
+A major advantage of this tool is that it cuts down the need to use a distinct communication platform whenever you need to connect with someone who is working along with you on a project.

 Another tool of significance is Automatic check-ins.
 Once again, the name probably gives you a clue as to its nature.
 Using it, you can schedule posts that would get automatically shared with various team members periodically.
 Repetitive status meetings could thus be avoided.